 Platelet Rich Plasma (PRP)

 The science of aesthetics is a rapidly changing one, with new advances almost daily in the unending search for anti-ageing treatments.
 One of the most advanced new therapies is called Platelet Rich Plasma (PRP) and is now offered at The Melrose Aesthetic Centre.
-An early sign of aging is the appearance of fine lines and wrinkles on the face, especially on the forehead and around the eyes and mouth.
+An early sign of ageing is the appearance of fine lines and wrinkles on the face, especially on the forehead and around the eyes and mouth.
 In a quest to stay younger looking, many women and indeed men, seek the help of aesthetic and cosmetic professionals to help smooth these away.
-There are numerous anti-ageing treatments that will address this issue, but none as novel and radical as this one.
+There are numerous

 Interestingly, this treatment has been in use in medicine and surgery since around 1975 but has only rather more recently been introduced as an aesthetic tool.
 This treatment is occasionally compared to Platelet Rich Fibrin™, but there are differences, and these will be illustrated later.